Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Preliminary

-Given a $\text{Spin}^{\mathbb{C}}$ connection, define the \emph{Dirac operator} to be the composition
+Given a $\text{Spin}^{\mathbb{C}}$-connection, define the \emph{Dirac operator} to be the composition

-The Clifford action is extended to the cotangent bundle using the Hodge star operator.
+The Clifford action is extended to the cotangent bundle by the metric dual.

-It is an easy exercise to show that there exists a unique $\text{\rm Spin}^{\mathbb{C}}$ connection such that the section $({\bf 1}_{\underline{\mathbb{C}}},0)$ is annihilated by the associated Dirac operator.
+According to \cite[lemma 10.1]{ref_Hutchings}, there exists a unique $\text{\rm Spin}^{\mathbb{C}}$-connection such that the section $({\bf 1}_{\underline{\mathbb{C}}},0)$ is annihilated by the associated Dirac operator.
 This connection is called the \emph{canonical connection}.
-We denote the associated Dirac operator by $D_0$.
-In this paper, we focus on the following family of Dirac operators: For each $r\geq0$,
+We denote it by $\nabla_0$, and denote its associated Dirac operator by $D_0$.
+Perturb the canonical connection by $-ira/2$ with $r\geq0$